What JIT Is: How Just-in-Time Works, Pros and Cons

 Despite the benefits of JIT, it can be hard to manage in practice.
 The entire supply chain needs to be perfectly synchronized from A to B, which is understandably a challenge with so many moving pieces It requires producers to accurately forecast demand in advance, so they know exactly the goods to send and when.
 Forecasters need to know what customers want and when they want it, down to a science.
 If a company doesn't know their market, audience, and timeline to a tee, the JIT methodology can lead to serious hold-ups.

 Or, if one part of the puzzle breaks down as we saw with the Toyota example, the rest of the line also has to stop and wait.
-There’s not a lot of room for error.
+Without the ability to get ahead of disruptions, there's not a lot of room for error.

 JIT models fail due to wrongly forecasted stock and/or when a production or quality issue arises.
 For example, when one supplier has a machinery breakdown or they aren't holding up their side of production, every other partner has to wait—and the entire system has to shut down in the meantime.